SpikeInterface/spikely/docs/source/index.rst

 .. _SpikeInterface: https://github.com/SpikeInterface

-Spikely is an application built on top of SpikeInterface_ designed to simplify the process of creating and running spike sorting pipelines.
+Spikely is a Python application built on top of SpikeInterface_ designed to simplify the process of creating and running spike sorting pipelines.
 Spikely supports loading, preprocessing, sorting, curating, and exporting of extracellular datasets that are stored in `SpikeInterface compatible file